DFE-Digital/sdd-design-history/app/glossary/glossary.md

 Companies House number
 : a seven digit reference number for trusts, registered for the legal entity of the trust and can be found on the Companies House website.

+Concern
+: Something related to non educational performance (finance, governance, safegarding , irregularity) that the Dept wants to tackle at a Trust.

 Conversion support grant
 : funding given to a school to pay for the costs of a conversion.
 It is £25 000 and can only be spent on specific things like legal advice, costs of software, TUPE advice, re-branding costs and expenses from setting up an academy trust.